Will's avatar

 Trials of Eduroam 16 April 2013

 I’ve been having trouble connecting to Eduroam, at least reliably and persistently, without heavy desktop environments or complicated network managers.
-Eduroam is the wireless networking service used by many Universities in Europe, and whilst it would probably work fine using the tools provided by heavier DEs, I wanted something that could just run quickly and independently.
+Eduroam is the wireless networking service used by many Universities in Europe, and whilst it would probably work fine using the tools … Read more (2 minute read)

 Cardiff Open Sauce Hackathon 11 April 2013